 Media Sharing will only share local content in the library.
 Any UNC paths that have been added to the library will not be visible to the UPnP Media Client.
-This is how you can share Windows Media Player content from folder on network share.
+This is how you can share Windows Media Player content from a folder on a network share.

 Enable Remote Content Sharing in Windows Media Player